1. What is addiction? You mean, drink and drugs, right?

 Outpatient treatment options also exist for those who prefer to live at home while attending substance abuse treatment sessions for several days a week at the rehab facility.1

 Some valuable questions to ask when choosing an Addiction Treatment Programme or Facility:

 - Do they have a proven track record (how many years have they been successfully helping people recover from addiction?)

 - Are they licenced and registered with the Department of Health and Department of Social Development of that country?

 - Do they have an expert team, experienced, effective and caring enough to guide you on the road to recovery?

-- Do they have a medical detox unit (particularly for alcohol, drug and substance abuse addiction)?
+- Do they have a medical detox unit (particularly for alcohol and drug addiction)?